UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Balancing Commitments:**

   - Players should balance the difficulty and number of quests with their real-life capacities to avoid overcommitment.

+- **Positive Outlook on Failure:**

+  - Failing a quest provides valuable insight into personal limits and areas for improvement.

+  - Players are encouraged to view setbacks as learning opportunities.

 - **Community and Support:**